Bravo Two Zero: Insertion

-On the night of 22/23 January, the patrol were transported into Iraqi airspace by a RAF Chinook helicopter, along with Bravo Three Zero and their Land Rover 110 vehicles.
+On the night of 22/23 January, the patrol were transported into Iraqi airspace by an RAF Chinook helicopter, along with Bravo Three Zero and their Land Rover 110 vehicles.
 Unlike Bravo Three Zero, the patrol had decided not to take vehicles.
 According to McNab's account, the patrol walked 20 km during the first night to the proposed location of the observation post.
 However, both Ryan's and Coburn's accounts put the distance at 2 km.
 Eyewitness accounts of Bedouin tribesmen and Asher's re-creation support the Ryan/Coburn estimate of 2 km.
 Ryan states the patrol was intentionally dropped only 2 km from the observation post because of heavy pack weights.

 According to both Ryan and McNab, the weight of their equipment required the patrol to "shuttle" the equipment to the observation post.
 Four members would walk approximately 300 m, then drop their bergens and wait.
 The next four would move up and drop their bergens, then the first four would return for their jerry cans of water and bring them back to the group, followed by the second four doing the same.
 In this manner, each member of the patrol covered three times the distance from the drop off to the observation post.

 Soon after the patrol landed on Iraqi soil, Lane discovered that they had communication problems and could not receive messages on the patrol's radio.
 McNab later claimed that the patrol had been issued incorrect radio frequencies; however, a 2002 BBC report discovered that there was no error with the frequencies because the patrol's transmissions had been noted in the SAS daily record log.
 Ratcliffe lays the blame for the faulty radios on McNab as the patrol commander; it was his job to make sure the patrol's equipment was working.